withertech/SteamScraper/docs/REGIONS.md

 ## Regions
 Some game information and / or game media is region-based.
-Skyscraper provides several ways of configuring these for your convenience.
+Steamscraper provides several ways of configuring these for your convenience.
 But most importantly; it supports region auto-detection directly from the file names.
-Read on for more information about how regions are handled by Skyscraper.
+Read on for more information about how regions are handled by Steamscraper.

 ## Scraping modules that support regions
 * screenscraper (pretty much all game information and media)